nautilus-dev/PI-X-First/README.md

 - sqlite 3
 - pandas
 - git
-- The data fromt the experiement has to be copied to the subfolder /source_datafiles
+- The data from the experiement has to be copied to the subfolder /source_datafiles

 ## Executing Reuirements

-- The data fromt the experiement has to be copied to the subfolder /source_datafiles
+- The data from the experiement has to be copied to the subfolder /source_datafiles

+## Execution
+Please invoke this command with "python2 pi-x-first.py <pi> <nAgents> <numRounds> <alternativeReputation>"

+"<alternativeReputation>" is an optional parameter